 In the late 1980s, Alexander Chen moved his family to San Francisco.
 Growing up in such a warm climate and then moving to California, it wasn't until Chen was 40 years old that he saw his first snowfall, standing in the middle of Central Park.
 This experience profoundly affected his art from then on.

-Since then, he has created a series titled “Alexander’s World,” based on modern life in his beloved adopted country, the United States.
-The exciting cityscapes of life in New York, New Orleans, Miami, Las Vegas, Los Angeles, San Francisco and Chicago have become very popular as are his heart-rending tributes to American landmarks and icons such as the Grand Canyon, Yosemite Park, The Statue of Liberty and Times Square.
-Each painting can take up to three months to complete, becoming a part of his “Collectible Memories” – the way Chen gives back to his “adopted land” of America.
+Since then, he has created a series titled "Alexander's World," based on modern life in his beloved adopted country, the United States.
+The exciting cityscapes of life in New York, New Orleans, Miami, Las Vegas, Los Angeles, San Francisco, and Chicago have become very popular, as are his heart-rending tributes to American landmarks and icons such as the Grand Canyon, Yosemite Park, The Statue of Liberty and Times Square.
+Each painting can take up to three months to complete, becoming a part of his "Collectible Memories" – how Chen gives back to his "adopted land" of America.

 Style and Influences

-Going further than being memories, Chen wants his paintings to document the world we live in today, attempting to show a hand-made rendition of our lives for the future.
-When Chen paints, he uses a “hyperrealist” style, documenting every person, window, stoplight, and advertisement he sees in front of him.
-As preparation for his work, Chen will take hundreds of photos.
+Going beyond being memories, Chen wants his paintings to document the world we live in today, attempting to show a hand-made rendition of our lives for the future.
+When Chen paints, he uses a "hyperrealist" style, documenting every person, window, stoplight, and advertisement he sees in front of him.
+In preparation for his work, Chen will take hundreds of photos.
 He recalls that, in his studio, he has more than ten hard drives to back up his photography.
 Inspired by the artists of the Song Dynasty and the way they could capture 1,000 people in each painting, Chen can take up to three months to unearth so much detail in each of his works.
-In fact, his paintings are so detailed that he’s only completed around 600 original acrylic or oil paintings in his time as an artist – a miniscule number in comparison to many of his contemporaries.
+His paintings are so detailed that he's only completed around 600 original acrylic or oil paintings in his time as an artist – a minuscule number compared to many of his contemporaries.

-When asked if he has a favorite location to paint, Chen describes a mixture of love for his hometown in China and his new home of San Francisco.
-He also enjoys travelling to Mykonos and the Greek islands, examining the classical buildings and beautiful coastlines.
+When asked if he has a favorite location to paint, Chen describes a mixture of love for his hometown in China and his new home in San Francisco.
+He also enjoys traveling to Mykonos and the Greek islands, examining the classical buildings and beautiful coastlines.

 Since Chen has matured, he's begun to focus less on his "hyperrealist" details that feature locations like Times Square and more on the grand landscapes of the world.
 While equally magnificent, settings like the Grand Canyon contain fewer details than the cityscapes of Las Vegas and London, giving his eyes a rest.

 Alexander is an official Artist for the U.S. Olympic Team, as well.
-He created originals for both the Beijing 2008 Summer Olympics and the Vancouver 2010 Winter Olympics.
-He has the distinguished honor of being the only Olympic Artist sanctioned by both the U.S. Olympic Committee and the Beijing Olympic Committee.
+He created originals for the Beijing 2008 Summer Olympics and the Vancouver 2010 Winter Olympics.
+He has the honor of being the only Olympic Artist sanctioned by the U.S. Olympic Committee and the Beijing Olympic Committee.

 From his home in California, Chen enjoys the beauty and opportunity provided to him as an American.
-Chen is honored that people of all ages and backgrounds collect his artwork, regardless of medium – his painting, graphic work or something as simple as a puzzle.
-Alexander states, “It is the same ocean and sky that connects me with my homeland of China with my adopted land of America.
-I love both places and that is clearly reflected in my artwork.”
+Chen is honored that people of all ages and backgrounds collect his artwork, regardless of medium – his painting, graphic work, or something as simple as a puzzle.
+Alexander states, "The same ocean and sky connects me with my homeland of China and my adopted land of America.
+I love both places, and that is reflected in my artwork."

 Chen has also expressed that he feels incredibly thankful to have the opportunity to meet his collectors with Park West, feeling at home in his surroundings no matter where he is in the world.
 He has been on more than 35 cruises with Park West as a featured artist.
 He is moved and inspired by the feedback he receives from his collectors and feels that these firsthand experiences are most important.

-Chen’s works of art have been collected or licensed by companies including Toshiba Electric, Northwest Airlines, UNICEF and various art trade magazines.
-Alexander Chen has received worldwide recognition for his colorful and exciting works of art as his popularity in the United States, Asia, and Europe continues to grow.
+Chen's works of art have been collected or licensed by companies, including Toshiba Electric, Northwest Airlines, UNICEF, and various art trade magazines.
+Alexander Chen has received worldwide recognition for his colorful and exciting works of art, and his popularity in the United States, Asia, and Europe continues to grow.

-View artworks of Alexander Chen at Tom Binder Fine Arts, please check his collection.
+View Alexander Chen's art at Tom Binder Fine Arts.
+Please check his collection.